Winchester Palace ruins: A surviving piece of Medieval London amidst the wharves

 To find out about another historic building along the Thames Path, read the story behind Hay’s Galleria.

 For the rest of Metro Girl’s blog posts on London history, click here.

-Posted on 11 May 2013, in Architecture, History, London, Tourist Attractions and tagged 12th century, Architecture, English Heritage, history, london, Medieval London, ruins, Winchester Palace.
+Posted on 11 May 2013, in Architecture, History, London, Tourist Attractions and tagged 12th century, Architecture, Bankside, English Heritage, history, Medieval London, ruins.
 Bookmark the permalink.
 3 Comments.